Chapter 22:

 The fruit flared with bright light, grew longer and thinner, and transformed into a long, strangely shaped sword.

-With a single slash, he cut an opening in the tent wall while Liviana and Tagunel fought off the advancing guards.
+With a single slash, he cut an opening in the tent while Liviana and Tagunel fought off the advancing guards.

-Icicles whizzed past their heads as a Yasahri mage hurled essences at them.
+Icicles whizzed past their heads as a Yashari mage hurled Essences at them, while three soldiers charged at Liviana.

-With a swift kick to the leading man’s knee, she sent him crashing down, spun around, and raked her claws across the throats of the others.
+With a swift kick to the leading man’s knee, she sent him crashing down.

 She hissed in pain.